willsam100/CodingWIthSamBlog/_posts/2017-06-13-f-mailboxes-reply.md

 </tr>
 </tbody>
 </table>
-<p>The <code>GetUserNames</code> is now used as an enum since we'll use an event to return the data.
+The <code>GetUserNames</code> is now used as an enum since we'll use an event to return the data.
 I've also taken the liberty of adding another choice to the message that will allow a <code>UserName</code> to be added to the database.
 This choice can be added to any/all of the examples if you want to test them with some data.
-Now we need to add the event along with a few helper methods to the <code>DatabaseManager</code></p>
+Now we need to add the event along with a few helper methods to the <code>DatabaseManager</code>
 <table class="pre">
 <tbody>
 <tr>